 The Group is committed to emboldening and supporting the public by means of social participation and contribution as part of our strategic development.
-We strive to nurture the corporate culture and practices of corporate citizen in the daily work life.
+We strive to cultivate corporate culture of being a corporate citizen through the daily work life.
 To fulfill our corporate social responsibility, we focus on inspiring our employees towards social welfare concerns.
 We encourage our staff to donate to recognised charitable institutions in order to help the underprivileged and those in need.
 Employees are also encouraged to suggest areas of contribution based on their experiences in the community.